What are token swaps?

 Decentralized exchanges are crypto swapping exchanges that do not need you to deposit your assets into the exchange, meaning you have complete control over your assets.

-On DEXs, a token swap involves mostly relying on liquidity pools — user-supplied funds locked in a smart contract — to create enough liquidity for users to swap tokens.
+On DEXs, a token swap relies on user-supplied funds locked in a smart contract to create enough liquidity for users to swap tokens.

-To contribute to liquidity pools, the user (also called a liquidity provider) must deposit their digital tokens in an equivalent ratio to keep the pool balanced.
+To contribute to liquidity pools, users (also called liquidity providers) must deposit their digital tokens in an equivalent ratio to keep the pool balanced.
 For example, if someone is depositing liquidity in an ETH/USDT pool, they must deposit an equal worth of both assets, say $500 worth of ETH paired with $500 worth of USDT.

-Each set of paired tokens has a separate liquidity pool on the DEX, and to complete token swaps, you’d add a token to a respective liquidity pool and withdraw an equal worth of the other token from the pool after paying a small transaction fee to the blockchain.
+Each set of paired tokens has a separate liquidity pool on the DEX, and to complete token swaps you need to add a token to a respective liquidity pool and withdraw an equal worth of the other token from the pool (after paying a small transaction fee to the blockchain).

-If you’re swapping tokens that don’t exist as an exact swap pair, you’ll have to convert your digital assets into a stablecoin or some other popular digital assets before ending up with your final token.
+If you're swapping tokens that don't exist as an exact swap pair, you'll have to convert your digital assets into a stablecoin (such as USDT or USDC) or some other popular digital assets before swapping to your final token.

-For example, if you want to trade COMP (the native token for Compound) for BAT, you’ll have to convert your COMP into a popular token like ETH first because the COMP/BAT pair liquidity pool is fairly difficult to find.
+For example, if you want to trade COMP (the native token for Compound) for BAT, you'll have to convert your COMP into a popular token like ETH first because COMP/BAT pair liquidity pools are fairly difficult to find.

 Once you’ve converted your COMP to ETH, you can easily find an ETH/BAT pair and buy BAT tokens.
 This intermediate step means more gas fees and higher transaction costs.

-DEXs like Uniswap offer an auto-router feature that directs your trade from COMP to ETH or USDT to BAT in a single transaction, significantly lowering the total cost you pay for the transaction.
+DEXs like Uniswap offer an auto-router feature that directs your trade COMP for ETH or USDT to BAT in a single transaction, significantly lowering the total cost of trading fees you pay for the transaction.
+MoonPay allows you to make these types of direct swaps as well.

 Centralized exchange swaps